How To Remove Google Reviews

 - Keep the response brief and to the point

-These three tips could be the key and make the difference between the reviewer retracting the bad review or letting it stand.
+These tips could be the key and make the difference between the reviewer retracting the bad review or letting it stand.
 Ask the person to contact your company so that you can investigate the issue that caused them to leave a bad review in the first place.
 If they do follow up, do everything you can to help them have a positive experience.

 How to Respond to a Google Review

-Not sure how to log in so you to respond to the review?
+Not sure how to log in so you respond to the review?
 Google makes it pretty simple.
 Follow these steps:

 - First, make sure you’ve claimed your business listing—that is, registered yourself on Google as the owner.
 This will give you access to the listing on Google’s search results so you can edit information such as the website or hours—and respond to reviews.
-Claim your business by visiting Google.com/business and entering details about your business.
+Claim your business listing by visiting google.com/business and entering details about your business.